 Between 1941 and 1945, the Nazi regime and their collaborators systematically rounded up and murdered approximately six million Jews.
-Sadly, there were genocides before, and have been genocides since, but this one was particularly atrocious, both in number of people murdered and the cold-blooded, systematic nature of it.
+Sadly, there were genocides before, and have been genocides since, but this one was particularly atrocious, both in the number of people murdered and the cold-blooded, systematic nature of it.
+International Holocaust Remembrance Day is a time to recall the horrors of the past and learn from them.

 The museum Yad Vashem in Jerusalem has a Hall of Names, shown above, with Pages of Testimony for those who died, including photos and personal details.
-Collection is ongoing, but thus far, they’ve collected 2.7 million Pages of Testimony.
+The collection of testimonies is ongoing, but thus far, they’ve collected 2.7 million Pages of Testimony.

 Here are some words from Auschwitz survivor Elie Wiesel.